awslabs/one-line-scan/configuration/doc/README.md

 default.
 To disable CBMC, use --no-gotocc, and to disable analysis, use the parameter --no-analysis.

+### Analyzing Git Series

+During development of a feature, only defects that are introduced by the current change might be of interest.
+We provide a wrapper around one-line-scan, which allows to present only these findings.
+For analysis, we support Infer and CppCheck, and support the same customization as for plain one-line-scan calls.

+In case your environment does not have Infer and CppCheck installed already, the script will get release tar balls from github, and install the tools temporarily.
+If you want to run this analysis more frequently, consider installing these tools on your system permanently (see e.g. the script how this can be done).

+A simple analysis of the current state compared to the commit origin/mainline would be:

+    one-line-cr-bot.sh -B origin/mainline -b "make" -c "make clean" -I -n -v

+This command builds the project with "make", uses "make clean" for cleaning build artifacts, installs missing tools, tries to be conservative wrt presenting new defects, and shows defects that are present in the current state along with the introduced defects.
+More example calls can be found in the example call description [doc/EXAMPLES.md](https://github.com/awslabs/one-line-scan/blob/master/configuration/doc/EXAMPLES.md.

 ## How It Works

 The tool one-line-scan places wrappers for common compilers like gcc, clang, as